-Since UMA is an online school, our students must have access to a working computer or laptop and have internet access.
-If you have a tablet or a smartphone, it's important that you realize not all classroom functions are accessible on a tablet, smartphone or other mobile device.
+Online students must have access to a working computer or laptop and have internet access.
+If you have a tablet or a smartphone, it's important that you realize not all classroom functions are accessible on a tablet, smartphone or another mobile device.